kimbedeuro/KAimera/Readme.md

 Citation
 -------------
-**(This part will updated)** If you find this repo or our work useful for your research, please consider citing the paper
+If you find this repo or our work useful for your research, please consider citing the paper **This part will be updated after being accepted.**

 <pre><code>@inproceedings{-,
-  title={Killing Two Birds with KAimera: High-Accuracy, Low-Complexity Anomaly Detection for Industrial Control Systems through Knowledge Distillation}, author={Bedeuro Kim, Sanghak Oh, Won-Seok Hwang, and Hyoungshick Kim}, booktitle={Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining}, year={2024}
+  title={Killing Two Birds with KAimera: High-Accuracy, Low-Complexity Anomaly Detection for Industrial Control Systems through Knowledge Distillation}, author={Anonymous}, booktitle={Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining}, year={2024}
 }</code></pre>